farisc0de/farisc0de/README.md

 <br />
 <br />
-I am a Computer Scientist, a Back-End Web Developer and a Freelancer also I make cool Open-Source projects 😁
+I am a Computer Scientist, a Back-End Web Developer and a Freelancer, I also make cool Open-Source projects 😁

 - 🔭 I’m currently working on [ **EcommerceApp** ]
 - 🌱 I’m currently learning [ **AWS, VueJS, and Flutter** ]